1. What documents do I need to export my animals?

 If the species you wish to export is not listed, see FAQ #10 for additional information.

 No. Each country establishes its own rules for entry of animals from the United States.
 You will need to meet the requirements of the destination country.
 Some countries require a specific health certificate they have developed.
 Many of these may be found on the International Regulations (IRegs) website.
 Some countries ask you to use the U.S.-origin international health certificate, APHIS Form 7001 (U.S. Interstate and International Certificate of Health Examination for Small Animals), VS Form 17-140 (U.S. Origin Health Certificate), VS Form 17-141 (Health Certificate for the Export of Live Finfish, Mollusks, and Crustaceans (and their Gametes)), or VS Form 17-6 (Certificate for poultry or Hatching Eggs for Export), depending on the species.
 Your veterinarian’s office should have the appropriate form.
-Health requirements and certificates may change at any time, so it is important that you check one of the Web sites referenced on this page for the most current regulations before exporting your animals or traveling with your pet.
+Health requirements and certificates may change at any time, so it is important that you check one of the Web sites referenced on this page for the most current regulations before exporting your animals.

 You must have your animal examined by a veterinarian.
 If the animal meets the destination country’s requirements, your veterinarian can issue the health certificate.
 Please contact your veterinarian to obtain a correct and properly completed export health certificate.
 Please have your veterinarian contact your local Veterinary Services (VS) Office via e-mail, fax, or telephone if your veterinarian has questions on which health certificate to use.